oloed/CodeGuide-0000/README.md

 - - How to name variables
 - - What the hell a function and an object is

-- Knowledge you should have
+- Knowledge you should have:
 - - layers of things.
 Maybe an overview of the OSI and HTTP?
 - - unit tests
 - - SCM